 Below are four frames from Gully Boy which puts stakes on “The Visual Language: The Elements of Art”:

 1. BRIDGING THE GAP

 Beyond all the chastity of socio-economic disparity, Murad (Ranveer Singh) and Safeena (Alia Bhatt) come from distinct classes, who meet on a bridge escaping from the chaos of their individual lives.
-The frame depicts trail of social disparity and bond, beyond all the odds of escaping from each other’s despair; they bridge the gap.
+The frame depicts the trail of social disparity and bond, beyond all the odds of escaping from each other’s despair; they bridge the gap.
 The local train passing behind anchors a rhythmic movement for their dynamic relationship, it connects two different tones in terms of distinctive characters.
 And the climax features “The Train Song” depicting the two aiming and longing for the love of each other – “And I Found Myself At The Station One Day, I Was Headin’ To The Heartland Of Desire”.

-In visual language, the frame features an “implied line” in form of the local train.
+In visual language, the frame features an “implied line” in the form of the local train.
 An implied line visually connects the space between the heads of Murad and Safeena, we have a sense of jagged motion.
 It also denotes visual stability (with the static bridge), a sense of compatible understanding between the two and lends a direction for the visual gaze as well as for individual journeys.

 2. FIRE AND ICE

 The term “Fire and Ice” works in duality in terms of personality and struggle for the two, Murad and Safeena.
 Fire represents “desire” (Murad means desire), Murad’s desire to fight for “his time” from inner as well as societal demons.
 Safeena owns a fierce personality testament against forced conservatism, she’s hotheaded and Murad nicknames her as “Danger Aapa”.